PaulXalill/hello-world/README.md

 # hello-world
 Hi all,
-I'm a beginner and very curious about programming Cheers
+I'm a beginner and very curious about programming.
+I started a challenge and i'm lost, lol.
+Cheers
 Paul